Mermade/swaggerplusplus/README.md

 ## Conversion

 Converters MUST validate the specification extensions are of the expected type, and that mandatory properties (if any) are present.
+Failing that, they MUST leave the specification extension unchanged.

-## Tools
+## swaggerplusplus Tools

 * [Converter/validator](https://github.com/mermade/swagger2openapi)
 * [Rebilly Redoc](https://github.com/Rebilly/ReDoc) - supports a subset of **swaggerplusplus**

-## In the wild
+## swaggerplusplus in the wild

 [Zappiti API](http://zappiti.com/api/zappiti-player-4k/swagger/)